Nill-R/sindict/docs/manual/HOWTO.md

 # How to contribute

-This small guide is intended for readers who have no prior knowledge of GitHub or Git.
+This small guide is intended for readers who have no prior knowledge of GitLab or Git.

 You do not need to be tech-savvy to participate.

 ## Prerequisites

-If it is not already the case, you need to [create a GitHub account](https://github.com/signup) for yourself.
+If it is not already the case, you need to [create a GitLab account](https://gitlab.com/users/sign_up) for yourself.

 ## Reporting simple errors or missing references